wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 This example depicts how to use Dayforce connector to:

-1. Send GET request to retrieve address of employees from the sample environment defaults
+1. Send GET request to retrieve the address of employees from the sample environment defaults
 2. Send a POST request to create contacts of an employee.
 (Note that the POST and PATCH requests will not update the sample environment database as it is shared among all developers.
 However, we will get a response with HTTP code 200)

 Both of the two operations are exposed via an API.
-The API with the context `/dayforceconnector` has three resources
+The API with the context `/dayforceconnector` has three resources.

 * `/getEmployeeAddress` - Once invoked, it will retrieve the address information of a specified employee
 * `/postEmployeeContact`  - This will create the contact information of an employee when invoked.
 The relevant